Catalina Vallejo Piedrahíta

-Catalina Vallejo is studying the polycentric governance of climate change in the Amazon, as a member of the interdisciplinary research project “Causes and Consequences of the Legal Architecture of Climate Politics” (LEG-ARCH), with funding from the University of Bergen, a collaborative project between the Faculty of Law and the Department of Comparative Politics, Social Science Faculty, both UIB.
+Catalina Vallejo is working on the postdoctoral project Polycentric climate governance in action: study of the interaction between Norwegian and Amazonian agricultural policy for climate change, as a member of the interdisciplinary research project “Causes and Consequences of the Legal Architecture of Climate Politics” (LEG-ARCH), with funding from the University of Bergen, a collaborative project between the Faculty of Law and the Department of Comparative Politics, Social Science Faculty, both UIB.

 - 2012.
 Plurality of peace in legal action.
 Analyzing Constitutional Objections to Military Service in Colombia.

 - 2020.
 The Climate Crisis: Litigation and Economic, Social and Cultural Rights.
 456 pages.

 - 2020.
 Polycentric climate governance: connecting the atmosphere, Norway and the Amazon.

 - 2020.
 The quest for butterfly climate judging.

 “Suing the state for climate change: empirical assessment of court rulings in cases against governments” 2018.
 Los Andes University, Bogota.
 Supervisor: César Rodríguez-Garavito.

 Plurality of Peaces in Legal Action: Analysing Constitutional Objections to Military Service in Colombia.
 Vienna-Berlin: Lit-Verlag.
 Serie: Masters of Peace (2012).
 UNESCO Chair for Peace Studies, Innsbruck University.